bjia56/cosmo-crawl/README.md

 # cosmo-crawl

-`cosmo-crawl` is a repository that builds **Dungeon Crawl Stone Soup** using [Cosmopolitan Libc](https://justine.lol/cosmopolitan/).
+`cosmo-crawl` is a repository that builds the console version of **Dungeon Crawl Stone Soup** using [Cosmopolitan Libc](https://justine.lol/cosmopolitan/).
 The result is a self-contained `crawl.com` binary that can run on multiple operating systems and architectures without requiring external dependencies.

 - **Cross-Platform**: Single executable runs on Linux, macOS, Windows, FreeBSD, OpenBSD (<= 7.3), NetBSD.